 7. Ask the GP to refer to endocrinology.

-If you are looking for a dietitian with expertise in nonunion and orthopaedic injuries, please contact Specialist Nutrition Rehab at email@example.com or 0121 384 7087.
+If you are looking for a dietitian with expertise in nonunion and orthopaedic injuries to assess and support a client, please contact Specialist Nutrition Rehab at firstname.lastname@example.org or 0121 384 7087.

 To receive other articles like this straight to your inbox, please sign up for my free monthly e-newsletter below.